jason-neal/eniric/README.md

 - [Atmospheric transmission masking](https://eniric.readthedocs.io/en/latest/telluric_corection.html)

    Analyzing the RV precision attainable under the different masking conditions presented in `Figueira et al. 2016`_.

+   The three conditions specifically treated are:
-  * No treatment of atmospheric transmission
+   * No contamination or treatment of atmospheric transmission
-  * Masking all regions affected by atmospheric absorption of a given % over the course of the year.
+   * Masking all regions affected by atmospheric absorption of a given depth % over the course of the year.
    * Assuming perfect telluric correction in which the variance of the measured flux is impacted.

 - Relative RV precision